Pesticide Safety Education for Pacific Island Educators and Stakeholders

 Educational approach:

-The three-year grant focuses on priorities established un 2019 at the American Pacific Island Work Group (API/WG) Needs Assessment workshop, pesticide applicator training, applicator safety, and Worker Protection Standard (WPS) compliance.
-The goal in Year 1 of the grant (2023/2024) is educator/grower/applicator training, with a specific focus on sprayer calibration/accuracy and reducing exposure.
+The three-year grant focuses on priorities established in 2019 at the American Pacific Island Work Group (API/WG) Needs Assessment workshop, pesticide applicator training, applicator safety, and Worker Protection Standard (WPS) compliance.
+The goal in Year One of the grant (2023/2024) is educator/grower/applicator training, with a specific focus on sprayer calibration/accuracy and reducing exposure.
 Hands-on training sessions will show participants how to calibrate their sprayers, select the proper Personal Protective Equipment (PPE), and measure water Ph to determine potential impacts on pesticide efficacy and options to improve effectiveness.

 Education & Outreach Initiatives